Míriam Colón: Recognition

 In 1993, Colón received an Obie Award for Lifetime Achievement in the Theater.
 In 2000, she received the HOLA Raúl Juliá Founders Award, presented by the Hispanic Organization of Latin Actors (HOLA).
 Colón's biography, Míriam Colón: Actor and Theater Founder, was written by Mayra Fernandez in 1994.
 In 2014, President Barack Obama awarded Colón the National Medal of Arts for her contributions as an actress.
 The citation reads as follows: "Ms. Colón has been a trailblazer in film, television, and theater, and helped open doors for generations of Hispanic actors."

 Personal life

 Colón was married to George Paul Edgar from 1966 until his death in 1976.
 In 1987, she married Fred Valle.

-She was an avid collector of ancestral arts including pre-Columbian, tribal African, historic Native American, and other tribal art.
+She was an avid collector of ancestral arts including pre-Colombian, tribal African, historic Native American, and other tribal art.
 She collected Mid-East artifacts, abstract paintings, and modern sculpture.
-A signed Pablo Picasso sketch in crayon that she owned was auctioned for $6500 on June 16, 2019.
+A Pablo Picasso sketch she owned, she signed with a crayon, and it was auctioned for $6500 on June 16, 2019.
 At her death, she owned at least six signed movie posters of Al Pacino's Scarface and at least seven signed Scarface soundtrack albums.

-Her final years were in Albuquerque, New Mexico.

 Death

-Colón died on March 3, 2017, at the age of 80, in New York City of complications from a pulmonary infection.
-Among those who paid tribute to her were Rosalba Rolón, Marc Anthony (who she had coached as an actor and briefly appeared with on television), and Lin-Manuel Miranda.
+Colón died on March 3, 2017 in New York City from complications from a pulmonary infection.
+Among those who paid tribute to her were Rosalba Rolón, Marc Anthony (whom she had coached as an actor and briefly appeared with on television), and Lin-Manuel Miranda.